Is Iceland Safe to Travel to in 2026?

 Entry Requirements & Practicalities

-British passport holders require no visa for stays under 90 days following Iceland's continued participation in the Schengen Agreement post-Brexit.
-Passports must remain valid for three months beyond departure dates.
+British passport holders require valid passports for entry but no visa for stays under 90 days.
+Iceland participates in the Schengen Area allowing free movement between European Union countries.
+Brexit changes require passport validity extending at least three months beyond departure dates.

 What Travellers Should Do Now